rchasgex31710791/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Also, don’t be afraid to ask for help when you need it.
 There is always someone who can offer guidance or share their knowledge.
 Finally, always keep learning and trying new technologies and tools.
 The more you know, the better you will become as a programmer.

+# 2024-02-23
+- Today's programming wisdom: "Code is read far more often than it's written.
+Optimize for clarity and maintainability over cleverness and brevity."

+In essence, this highlights the importance of writing code that can be easily understood and modified by others (including your future self).
+Clever solutions may save a few lines or boost performance marginally, but they can also introduce unnecessary complexity and bugs if not easily readable and comprehensible.
+Writing clean, well-structured, and documented code is a cornerstone of good software engineering practice.